 We did not generate any revenue from inception until the fourth quarter of 2019.
 Our current product, WAKIX, was approved by the FDA for the treatment of EDS in adult patients with narcolepsy in August 2019 and became commercially available in November 2019.
-For the six months ended June 30, 2020, we had \$57.8 million of net product revenue and for the year ended December 31, 2019, we had \$6.0 million in net product revenue.

 Total revenue consists of net sales of WAKIX, which was commercially launched in November 2019.
 Net sales represent the gross sales of WAKIX less provisions for product sales discounts and allowances.
-At this time, these provisions include trade allowances, rebates to government and commercial entities, and discounts.
+At this time, these provisions include trade allowances, rebates, and discounts.
 Although we expect net sales to increase over time, the provisions for product sales discounts and allowances may fluctuate based on the mix of sales to different customer segments and/or changes in our accrual estimates.
 For further discussion of the components of Revenue see "-Critical Accounting Policies and Significant Judgments and Estimates."